Keyboard shortcuts

 Writing scenarios

-A scenario is a Rhai script.
+A scenario is a JavaScript file (or TypeScript, transpiled — see below).
 The top level can be the whole test, or you can register several named scenarios as a suite.

 Agents and call control

-agent(name, #{ … }) connects a headless baresip instance and returns a handle you drive with verbs — register, dial, accept, hangup, hold, dtmf, transfer, … See Agents for the full set, the config options and the readable state (registered, state, …).
+new Agent(name, { … }) connects a headless baresip instance and returns a handle you drive with verbs — register, dial, accept, hangup, hold, dtmf, transfer, … See Agent for the full set, the config options and the readable state (registered, state, …).

-SIP is asynchronous, so assertions are polled: await_until re-runs an assert(...) until it holds or a timeout elapses.
+SIP is asynchronous, so assertions are polled: until re-runs an expect(...) until it holds or a timeout elapses.
 Use it instead of sleeping.

 a.dial(b);